How to Store Loose Leaf Tea

 Even the most expensive and aromatic tea will degrade unless stored properly.
 If fact, only a second of inattention will be enough to ruin it completely.
-Storing loose leaf tea in a properly is actually quite easy.
-Green tea is usually the most delicate type, followed by white and lightly oxidized oolongs.
+Storing loose leaf tea properly is actually quite easy.
+Green tea is often the most delicate type, followed by white and lightly oxidized oolongs.
 Black tea and pu’erh may survive harsher conditions.
 However, you don’t want to take that chance, especially with the tea you love.

 By following a few simple suggestions your tea might not only keep safe, but survive well beyond expected shelf life.

 Top 7 enemies of a good tea

 Tea is a great odor-fighting product.
 Small plate with green tea in a fridge can make it odor-free.
 However, it will also make it useless for drinking.
 Keep all tea leaves away from strong odors.

 Direct sunlight will ruin even the best tea.
 This goes for any tea, in any packaging.
 Sources of heat such as ovens, stoves, fireplaces, or radiators are not the best places for tea.

 Not only it smells bad, it can also be very dangerous for health.
 Keep all tea away from mold.
 Leaves that contain mold should be thrown away—without an excuse.